 “Write what you see in a book and send it to the seven churches, to Ephesus and to Smyrna and to Pergamum and to Thyatira and to Sardis and to Philadelphia and to Laodicea.”
-Revelation 1:11 The Book of Revelation was written by one of Jesus' disciples, John.
+Revelation 1:11 Discover the profound depths of the Book of Revelation, penned by John, one of Jesus' devoted disciples.
+Departing from his homeland in Israel, John settled in Ephesus, a bustling hub in Asia Minor's heart.
+John shepherded six other vibrant churches from this location, strategically positioned along the ancient world's trade routes.

 This initial lesson will introduce you to the seven churches.
 I also provide an example of the approach we are going to take to the text each week.